derverdox/SolarMiner.app/docs/9-currency-tracker.md

 # Fiat Currency & Difficulty Tracker

 As a solar miner, you earn in Bitcoin but pay for your hardware and grid electricity in fiat.
-The **Currency Tracker** ensures your ROI calculations and forecasts are always based on the most accurate, up-to-date market data[cite: 16].
+The **Currency Tracker** ensures your ROI calculations and forecasts are always based on the most accurate, up-to-date market data.

 ## 💱 Real-Time Exchange Rates
-The dashboard pulls live exchange rates to accurately convert your mined satoshis into your local currency[cite: 16].
+The dashboard pulls live exchange rates to accurately convert your mined satoshis into your local currency.
-* Track BTC against major fiat currencies like **USD, EUR, CHF, GBP, JPY, and CAD**[cite: 16].
+* Track BTC against major fiat currencies like **USD, EUR, CHF, GBP, JPY, and CAD**.
-* View historical 30-day exchange rate charts to understand the fiat value trend of your mining rewards over the past month[cite: 16].
+* View historical 30-day exchange rate charts to understand the fiat value trend of your mining rewards over the past month.

 ## 🌍 Global Mining Difficulty
 Bitcoin's network difficulty adjusts roughly every two weeks.
 When difficulty rises, your hardware produces less Bitcoin for the same amount of power.
-The dashboard displays the current **Global Mining Difficulty**, which the Solar Miner App utilizes internally to ensure your 3-day mining revenue forecasts remain highly accurate[cite: 16].
+The dashboard displays the current **Global Mining Difficulty**, which the Solar Miner App utilizes internally to ensure your 3-day mining revenue forecasts remain highly accurate.